cyber-kamil/simple_deploy/README.md

 # Simple Deploy

 Simple Deploy is a Go command-line tool that allows you to run a script on multiple servers simultaneously.
-It takes a comma-separated list of servers and a script as flags and runs the script on each server.
+It takes a comma-separated list of servers and a script as flags and runs the script on each server provided you have the servers listed in your SSH config.

 ## Installation

 You can install the tool by running:

 ```
-go get -u github.com/cyber-kamil/simple_deploy
+go install github.com/cyber-kamil/simple_deploy@latest
 ```

 ## Usage